Dizzzmas/db-labs-s2/lab2/README.md

 ## Calling the API
 If you're a Mac user and have [Paw](https://paw.cloud/), you can use `lab2.paw`.

+Unfortunately I didn't have time to setup proper API docs with an OpenAPI page.

-Otherwise here are some CURL commands you can run to invoke the API:
+Here are some CURL commands you can run to invoke the API:

 #### Login
 ```